 Background: The Bucks-for-Brains fund was established through a WVEPSCoR grant funded originally in 2009.
 The West Virginia State Legislature under recommendation from Governor Joe Manchin established a Research Trust Fund for West Virginia University and Marshall University with the provision that for every dollar accessed in the fund, WVU and Marshall would raise the same amount from private sources.
 After the establishment of the original funds ($60 million) for WVU and Marshall, the Governor noted the accumulation of interest on the account as both WVU and Marshall were struggling to raise funds to match the monies.
 The Governor charged WVEPSCoR with making the accumulating interest available to other institutions in the state under the same provision- that funds can only be distributed when the receiving institution has demonstrated an equivalent match from private sources.
 West Liberty University’s Department of Natural Science and Mathematics, Program of Biology, prepared a proposal for WVEPSCoR requesting access to $100,000 of the accumulated interest from the Research Trust Fund with the understanding of the requirement for a $100,000 match from private sources.
 The proposal outlined the use of the monies to fund undergraduate research stipends for students with outstanding research potential.
 West Liberty University was awarded the proposal and has been soliciting funds to establish the match.
 To date, enough monies have been raised to access part of the Research Trust Fund $100,000.

 Please copy the following application form into a word document, complete it, and attach all required documents.
-Completed applications must be submitted to the department secretary (2nd floor Arnett Hall) by 4:00 pm on Friday, January 31, 2014.
-Applications will be reviewed and awards announced by mid-February 2014.
+Completed applications must be submitted to the department secretary, Mrs. Klepack (208 Arnett Hall) by 4:00 pm on Friday, October 31, 2014.
+Applications will be reviewed and awards announced by mid-November 2014.

 Bucks for Brains Application 2014